 A late penalty of 5% of the awarded mark will be applied per day or part day any assessment task is submitted more than 1 hour late.
 (Where "late" in this context means after any extensions granted for Special Consideration or Equitable Learning Provisions.)
 For example, an assessment task that was awarded 75% would be given 65% if it was 1-2 days late.
-Any assessment task submitted after 5 days will not be accepted.
+Any assessment task submitted 7 or more days late will be given zero.

-Note that the penalty does not apply to:
+Note that the penalty does not apply to